 Idaho State University, in collaboration with the Idaho Department of Health and Welfare, Bureau of Emergency Medical Services and Preparedness and Bureau of Rural Health and Primary Care, with funding from the Statewide Healthcare Innovation Plan (SHIP), is offering training for Idaho residents who are interested in becoming CEMTs.

-Training will be delivered in 13-weeks of live online in-class core curriculum and 5 additional asynchronous self-paced Health Specific Modules (HSM).
-The Spring 2019 CEMT course will be delivered live, online via a web-based classroom beginning in February, tentatively on Wednesday evenings from 6:00 - 9:00 PM (MST).
+Training will be delivered in 13-weeks of a hybrid core curriculum and 5 additional asynchronous self-paced Health Specific Modules (HSM).
+The Fall 2019 CEMT course will be delivered live, online via a web-based classroom tentatively on Wednesday evenings from 6:00 - 9:00 PM (MST).
 Instructors are TBD.
 The CEMT core course includes 39 hours of live on-line or in-person learning plus an additional 9 hours of asynchronous Health Specific Modules for a total of 48 hours of coursework.
 If you are interested in taking the CEMT course, please email firstname.lastname@example.org.

 Training Course Goals